OT and OTA Students

 Question:

-How could an occupational therapy practitioner adapt or modify this activity so the individual can continue participating despite physical decline?
+How could an occupational therapy practitioner adapt or modify this activity so the individual can continue participating despite decline?

 Consider: